Stratio/cassandra-lucene-index/doc/documentation.rst

 tokens is applied first and then the condition of the filter clause.

-**Example:** search for rows which tokens are greater than (‘Alicia’, ‘female’) and then test them against the match condition.
+**Example:** search for rows which tokens are greater than (‘Alicia’, ‘female’) and then test them against the match condition:

 .. code-block:: sql